 One exception to the participation requirement is the NCA conference for first year students.
 In order to experience and become acclimated with conferences, first year students may attend NCA without being active participants.
-The funding still comes from their annual \$1,000.
+The funding still comes from their annual \$1,000-they do not receive any additional funding.